jss367/blog/_posts/2018-10-10-Software-I-Use.md

 ## IDE
 [VSCode](https://code.visualstudio.com/) (Ninite)
 * Right now it's VSCode and I'm very happy with it.
-I have used many of the alternatives and in general I think there are a lot of good options, but I really like VSCode.
+I have used many of the alternatives and, in general, I think there are a lot of good options, but I really like VSCode.
 * Configuring your IDE that way you like it is essential, and VSCode is incredibly extensible.
 First, here's how to access the settings:
   * Open the Command Palette: `CMD/CTRL + SHIFT + P`
-  * You can use either the User Interface (`Preferences: Open Settings (UI)`) or edit the json directly `Preferences: Open Settings (JSON)`.
+  * You can use either the User Interface (`Preferences: Open Settings (UI)`) or edit the JSON directly `Preferences: Open Settings (JSON)`.
     * You can also jump to the settings or Command Palette by clicking on the settings wheel in the bottom left corner.
 * You can see (and copy) all the extensions and settings I use in my [Visual Studio Code Settings Sync Gist](https://gist.github.com/jss367/6574f6940f7c9603ffd949f42ca4f205)